San Gavino Monreale

-San Gavino Monreale (Santu 'Èngiu) is a comune (municipality) in the Province of Medio Campidano in the Italian region Sardinia, located about 45 km northwest of Cagliari, and roughly halfway between the latter and the town of Oristano.
+San Gavino Monreale (Santu 'Èngiu) is a comune (municipality) in the Province of Medio Campidano in the autonomous island region of Sardinia in Italy, located about 45 km northwest of Cagliari, and roughly halfway between the latter and the town of Oristano.
+It has 7,823 inhabitants.

-San Gavino Monreale borders the following municipalities: Gonnosfanadiga, Pabillonis, Sanluri, Sardara, Villacidro.
+San Gavino Monreale borders the municipalities of Gonnosfanadiga, Pabillonis, Sanluri, Sardara, and Villacidro.
 It is home to a castle.

 History

 The area of San Gavino was already settled in the Nuragic era, but the centre is of medieval origin.
 It was a possession of the Giudicato of Arborea and, later, of the Aragonese, being mostly destroyed in the ensuing war.
 Subsequently it was a fief of the Centelles and of the Osorio families, who held it until 1839.